 The West Virginia Ethics Commission was established in 1989 to administer the West Virginia Governmental Ethics Act (W. Va.
-Code § 6B-1-1, et seq.)
+Code §§ 6B-1-1 through 6B-3-11)

-The Commission is an independent, bipartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
+The Commission is an independent, nonpartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
 Current Commission Members

 The Commission holds monthly meetings which are open to the public.
 Meeting agendas are posted on the Commission's website on the Friday before the meeting.
 Meetings and Agendas

 The Commission’s Administrative Law Judge Committee issues Advisory Opinions relating to the ALJ Code of Conduct and adjudicates complaints filed against Administrative Law Judges.

 The Ethics Commission also administers the registration and reporting requirements for lobbyists and collects Financial Disclosure Statements which certain public servants are required to file annually.